seanpm2001/SeansAudioDB/Music/1.1 Music (GitHub)/Part 2/20Essentials_GitHub/!OldVersions/README/English/USA/1/1-100/README.txt

 If the account is to go dormant again, I will continuously check once per week (each Monday)

+#### 2025, December 3rd

+No new data for today.

+#### 2025, December 4th

+No new data for today.

+#### 2025, December 5th

+No new data for today.

+#### 2025, December 6th

+No new data for today.

+#### 2025, December 7th

+No new data for today.

+#### 2025, December 8th

+20Essentials downloads are now being done every Monday, starting 2025, June 9th, up until the account stops posting, or is terminated.
+This week, it was moved to Tuesday again, due to severe time issues.
+No new data was found.

+If the account is to go dormant again, I will continuously check once per week (each Monday)

+#### 2025, December 9th

+No new data for today.

+#### 2025, December 10th

+No new data for today.

+#### 2025, December 11th

+No new data for today.

+#### 2025, December 12th

+No new data for today.

+#### 2025, December 13th

+No new data for today.

+#### 2025, December 14th

+No new data for today.

 ---

 #### Why I don't download version 2 and later of each music repository